 Clinging by a claw

-Most of us yearn to catch a glimpse of the glorious Scottish wildcat, yet never do.
+Most of us yearn to catch a glimpse of the glorious Highland Tiger, yet never do.
 If we don’t act immediately, we never will.
-The wildcat is teetering on the edge.
+Scotland's wildcats are teetering on the edge of extinction.

 How you can make a difference

 The tragic demise of the wildcat is manmade.
 We owe it to the natural world to act fast before it really is too late.
 Your support has and will continue to play a vital role in securing a more hopeful future for Scotland's wildcats.